 Newly Diagnosed

-Being newly diagnosed with diabetes can be confusing and overwhelming with all the new things you have to learn and understand.
+Being newly diagnosed with Diabetes can be confusing and overwhelming with all the new things you have to learn and understand.

 This page provides a synopsis of the most important information and answers to commonly asked questions.